learn-co-curriculum/react-hooks-jsx/README.md

 As we get into _props_ in React, we sometimes need to call functions like `currentTime()` in a class _different from its origin_.
-When this happens, **without the arrow function**, we often have to explicitly bind methods to the class their _originally from_, causing us to write code like this:
+When this happens, **without the arrow function**, we often have to explicitly bind methods to the class they are _originally from_, causing us to write code like this:

 ```js
 this.currentTime().bind(this)